ITR.temperature_score

 it will return the original score :return: The aggregated temperature score for a company

-get_default_score(self, target: pandas.Series) int
+get_default_score(target: pandas.Series) int

 Get the temperature score for a certain target based on the annual reduction rate and the regression parameters.